jetperch/fitterbap/include/fitterbap/pubsub.md

 - **_/topic/list**: The retained "unit separator" (0x1F) separated topic
   prefix list for this PubSub instance and all children, as aggregated from **_/topic/add** and **_/topic/remove**.
+  Note that this list updates before the connection fully establishes.
+  See ./comm/add and ./comm/remove below.
+- **./comm/add**: A connection was established, and the list of base topics are now available.
+- **./comm/remove**: A connection was lost, and the list of base topics are now available.

 ## Distributed State Recovery